M4N0JKUM4R/Flair-Github/README.md

 ⚡️ Demo:
 https://manojkumar.online/lab/wp/github-profile-search/

-Download the repository and upload it through the WordPress Admin Panel.

-After installing the plugin, just use this shortcode: `[github-profile-search]` in your posts, pages or widgets.
+After installing the plugin, just use this shortcode: [github-flair] in your posts, pages or widgets.

+You can make use of the user attribute of the shortcode like this:

+[github-flair user="WordPress"]
+where WordPress can be replaced by your desired Github username.

+By default, the search function is enabled but if you need to remove it, you can do so with:

+[github-flair show-search="no"]
+You can also make use of the shortcode in your template files using this

+<?php echo do_shortcode("[github-flair user='WordPress']") ; ?